ArduCAM/Arduino/README.md

-# ArduCAM library Introduction
+# ArduCAM Library Introduction
 This is a opensource library for taking high resolution still images and short video clip on Arduino based platforms using ArduCAM's camera moduels. <br>
 The camera breakout boards should work with ArduCAM shield before connecting to the Arduino boards. <br>
 ArduCAM mini series camera modules like Mini-2MP, Mini-5MP(Plus) can be connected to Arduino boards directly. <br>
 In addition to Arduino, the library can be ported to any hardware platforms as long as they have I2C and SPI interface based on this ArduCAM library. <br>

-## Now supported cameras
+## Now Supported Cameras
 -	OV7660		0.3MP
 -	OV7670		0.3MP
 -	OV7675		0.3MP